BNLNPPS/ask-panda/README.md

 ```
 python error_analysis_agent.py <PanDA ID: int> gemini
 ```
-**Note**: The error analysis agent will use the provided PanDA ID to fetch the pilotlog.txt for the given PanDA job.
-It will then use the provided model to analyze the reason for the error.
-Use an existing PanDA ID for a failed job.
+**Note**: The error analysis agent will use the provided PanDA ID to fetch one or more log files from the given PanDA job.
+The script will then extract the error codes from the log files, along with relevant/nearby log message and build a context for the model.
+The script will then use the provided model to analyze the reason for the error.

 IN DEVELOPMENT: The error analysis agent is not yet fully functional.
 It will return a list of the error codes, but it will not be able to provide the full context of each error code.
 This is a limitation of the current implementation and is not a reflection of the capabilities of the models.

 **Note**: Due to the limited context window of the models, the agent will